Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Wyoming Stats and Trends

-- Thus far this year Wyoming has one win against the spread.

-- This season, the Cowboys are winless against the spread when entering a game as an underdog of 3.5 points or more.
+- This year, the Cowboys are winless ATS when entering a game as an underdog of 4 points or more.

-- Wyoming's games this season have hit the over on three of seven set point totals (42.9%).
+- Wyoming's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- The Cowboys rack up 22.0 points per game, comparable to the 21.4 the Rams surrender.

-- Wyoming is 1-1-1 against the spread and 3-0 overall in games when it scores more than 21.4 points.
+- Wyoming is 1-1-1 against the spread and 3-0 overall when the team puts up more than 21.4 points.

-- The Cowboys have turned the ball over five more times (14 total) than the Rams have forced a turnover (9) this season.
+- This year the Cowboys have turned the ball over 14 times, five more than the Rams' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.